 - Gently does it.
 Be gentle with your comeback.
 A classic I see with many runners is that when they’ve had an injury and are on the road back to running they seem to misinterpret ‘gentle’ return to exercise and launch back into their exit point.
 Namely, the level they were at when they stopped running.
 Build back into your training plan gradually, progressively and pain free.

 - Don’t be fearful.
 Don’t re-awaken your fingerprint of pain by constantly visiting the expectation that the pain will return.
 Instead, where you have addressed and overcome the injury your body wants to be well.
 If you have rested and progressively and appropriately loaded your recovery, then your body will have adapted and your injury will have gone.

 On reading back through this blog I was worried it all sounded a bit negative and dramatic.
 So as my seven-year-old daughter would say, let’s sprinkle a little fairy dust on your marathon training to keep you going.

 - Always keep it fresh in your mind that in training for the Virgin Money London Marathon you are inspiring those around you.
 That might be your children, siblings, work colleagues or friends.
 They are seeing you do something incredible, amazing and difficult.
 They are right behind you and you are helping them believe that one day they could follow in your footsteps.

 - Search out your #reasontorun and lock it into your running mindset.
 Whether you are motivated to hit the streets by a great charity doing incredible good, the memory of someone you loved, or to be a new fantastic you, whatever your reason hold onto it tight and it’ll help you keep running.

 - 38,000 other people will be with you on Race Day.
 You’re not the only one having doubts, anxieties and insecurities.
-Every other runner on the Start Line with you on Sunday 23 April is going through the same journey.
+Every other runner on the Start Line with you is going through the same journey.
 Someone, somewhere is always out running, getting ready for marathon day.
 You can too.